 You should wait until you move in to organise home insurance – FALSE

 Champagne at the ready, you are officially a homeowner!
 It’s very easy to leave important things like home insurance until the last minute.
-19% of homebuyers who experienced problems with gas appliances in the first month of moving in said they could not afford the repair.
-Having insurance helps you avoid this, so make sure you are signed up, ahead of moving in and then pop the champagne.
+19% of homebuyers who experience problems with gas appliances in the first month of moving in can’t afford the repair.
+Having insurance helps you avoid this, so make sure you sign up, ahead of moving in and then pop the champagne.
 The peace of mind you’ll have is another reason to celebrate.